creamIcec/ClickFirework/README.md

 # ClickFirework
-This is a modified version of ClickShow attempting to add a firework-like fx to this app.
+This is a modified version of ClickShow attempting to add a firework-like fx to this app.<br/>

 This project is based on the "ClickShow" project, adopting MIT licence.
 Base repository: <a href="https://github.com/cuiliang/ClickShow">https://github.com/cuiliang/ClickShow</a>